sendgrid/docs/source/Classroom/Deliver/Sender_Authentication/spf_records_explained.md

 **Don't want to include&nbsp;another hostname&nbsp;lookup?&nbsp;**

-If you would rather not include Sendgrid's SPF hostname lookup in your record, or perhaps you just have&nbsp; [too many already](https://sendgrid.zendesk.com/hc/en-us/articles/200185168-SPF-Don-t-Exceed-Ten-DNS-Lookups-), you can also choose to give permission to a specific IP address to send mail for your domain.
+If you would rather not include Sendgrid's SPF hostname lookup in your record, or perhaps you just have&nbsp; [too many already]({{root_url}}/Classroom/Deliver/Sender_Authentication/spf_dont_exceed_ten_dns_lookups.html), you can also choose to give permission to a specific IP address to send mail for your domain.
 This is accomplished using the ip4 mechanism.

-If you have a Silver or higher level package, you can choose to specify your [dedicated IP address](https://sendgrid.zendesk.com/hc/en-us/articles/200181978-What-is-my-sending-IP-address-) as a lookup, meaning that only mail coming from that particular IP address will be considered a permitted sender within Sendgrid for that domain.
+If you have a Pro 100K or higher level package, you can choose to specify your [dedicated IP address]({{root_url}}/Classroom/Basics/Account/what_is_my_sending_originating_ip_address_with_sendgrid.html) as a lookup, meaning that only mail coming from that particular IP address will be considered a permitted sender within Sendgrid for that domain.
 An example of such an include looks like this:&nbsp;

 _v=spf1 a mx i__nclude:\_spf.google.com&nbsp;include:spf.protection.outlook.com ip4:12.34.56.78 -all_